florimondmanca/cs-ir/README.md

 ## Installation

-- Place the CACM, CS276 and Stanford datasets on your computer, then create a `.env` file with the following variables:
+- Place the CACM and CS276 datasets on your computer, then create a `.env` file with the following variables:

 ```dotenv
 DATA_STOP_WORDS_PATH=path/to/common_words.txt